amyliiu/league-of-legends-analysis/index.md

 Because of our filtering, we had no rows that contained `NaN` values, and did not need to perform imputation.
 So, after performing data cleaning, we retained a high-quality dataset of **3120 rows and 1560 games** for our analysis.

 ## Exploratory Analysis

+Early on, we explored questions such as: How do certain teams in Tier 1 pick their champions?
+Does a team's side (blue or red) influence their selection?
+And does the split (e.g., Spring vs. Summer) affect how teams build their compositions?
+These questions guided our early data aggregations and visualizations, where we examined champion diversity, side preference, and changes in team strategies across splits.

 ### Winning Side Frequency (Univariate Analysis)
 We first analyzed the overall winning side frequency across all games:
 <iframe